Family Law

 1. a specific calculation; or

-2. a detailed formal document that both parties agree to (a child support agreement).
+2. a detailed formal document to which both parties agree (a child support agreement).

 How does child support work?